My Recommendations for the Healthiest, Best Cat Food

 Best Canned Cat Foods

-These brands avoid the ingredients listed in "10 Ingredients in Cat Food That Make Your Cat Sick and Unhealthy."
-They also do not contain fish.
+These brands avoid the ingredients listed in "10 Ingredients to Avoid in Cat Food" They also do not contain fish.
 Many cats are allergic to fish or become allergic to fish if they eat it every day.
-Many canned brands are fish-based.
+Many canned cat food brands are fish-based.
 Most fish used in cat food is very high in mercury, other metals and toxins.
-Fish raised on a fish farm (most fish used in cat food will be) contain high levels of antibiotics and other undesirable ingredients.
+Fish raised on a fish farm contain high levels of antibiotics and other undesirable ingredients.
+Most fish used in cat food will be farm raised.
 Feeding fish once or twice a week is a nice treat for your cat, but every day is not good.
 Foods containing small amount of vegetables and fruits are okay.
 Cats can use a little fiber from these easier to digest carbohydrates.
 As you probably experience, your cat may like to eat grass or other greens.
-Two of my cats, Tuesday and Callie, go nuts when I make a salad.
+Some of my cats go nuts when I make a salad.
 They love spinach, the spicy mesculen salad greens, white button mushrooms, and broccoli stalks.
 They are allowed a few leaves or bites.
-Any over that, and they throw it up.
-Tiger loves cantalope and mushrooms.
+Any amount over that, and they throw it up.
 Steamed vegetables are easier for their digestive tracts.

-Most or all of the following products should be available at either Petco (they have a larger selection of the better canned brands than Petsmart) OR a local pet supply store that specializes in more natural, holistic foods and has freezers for raw food.
+Most, or all, of the following products should be available at either Petco (they have a larger selection of the better quality canned brands than Petsmart) OR a local pet supply store that specializes in more natural, holistic foods and has freezers for raw food.
 More and more of these are popping up to meet well-informed consumer's demands.
-If not, they can also be ordered on-line from outlets like Chewy.com (where I more recently began shopping).
+If not, they can also be ordered on-line from outlets like Chewy.com.
 However, you have to order a full case.
-Always purchase one or two individual cans first before purchasing a whole case on-line.
+Always purchase one or two individual cans in a store first before purchasing a whole case on-line.
 Make sure your cat will like it.

 Choose these canned cat foods

 Holistic Select - any of the recipes without fish, but again using one with fish 1-2x/week will probably be no harm (unless your cat is allergic to fish).
-This is the brand I use, ordering two cases of 12 15-oz cans each per month for 6 cats (I feed 7, but one stray will eat only raw chicken & turkey, no canned.
-Unfortunately, he started going elsewhere to also eat low quality dry food that other people put out for other strays, and it shows in his energy level, bloated weight gain, and dull fur with dandruff.).
+This is one of the the brands I use.
 My cats are fed canned once per day and raw once per day.
-This brand is a drier consistency, and therefore you are getting more food.
-I just add a little water and mix well to make it smoother.
+This brand is a drier consistency, and therefore you are getting more food, less added water, more food for your dollar.
+I add a little water and mix well to make it smoother.
+Available at Amazon and Chewy.

 Natures Variety Instinct Originals - This is a good brand.
 However, they do contain peas and flaxseed.
 Cats cannot utilize flax--I don't know why companies keep using it.
 Peas are on my list of 10 ingredients to avoid.
 However, their small amounts should not pose a problem.
 This line is one of the best IF you need a limited ingredient recipe for your cat or if you are rotating proteins to avoid formation of allergies and digestive problems.
 They have rabbit, lamb and duck recipes.
 My cats have liked all of them.

 Wild Calling - This is popular among cats.
 I used this at one time.
 However, I found they started using more gravy and less food, and I felt like I was being cheated.
 I contacted the company asking about this change.
-The response was that they haven't changed to recipe but that different batches of protein source varied in moisture levels at times (something like that).
-Feeding up to 7 cats at any one time (2 are strays and come and go), I wanted something less mushy that gives more protein to which I can add water to make it smoother.
-This will be okay if you are feeding just 1-3 cats or you have more cats and don't mind that it doesn't go as far as a "drier" canned food.
+The response was that they haven't changed the recipe but that different batches of protein source vary in moisture levels at times.

 Nature's Logic - They have a rabbit recipe, good for cats sensitive to poultry or beef.
 They also use Montmorillonite Clay.